Smilefounder/Ecommerce/docs/documentation/extensibility/ExtendedQuery.md

 * /Commerce/Orders
 * /Commerce/Catalog/Products

 **Click** the corresponding menu item to enter the list page, and click the downside arrow on the search section at the right of the page.
-Then you can see your extended queries. **Click** the query name to execute the query, and the parameters link to set your query parameters.
+Then you can see your extended queries. **Select** the query name and change the parameters if you want, **Click** `Apply` to execute the query with parameters.